-- Personnel need to recognize when a situation warrants the use of supplemental restraint devices. - Personnel should assess the need for specialized equipment or personnel in order to resolve the incident with minimal potential for injury to all involved individuals or damage to property. - At least one other officer will be on scene, when feasible, to assist in the safe application of these devices. - Upon immediate application of a RIPP Hobble or WRAP Restraint, personnel shall evaluate the subject for injury or medical distress and request appropriate medical aid. - Individuals who have been sprayed with OC or other chemical agents and require supplemental restraints shall be treated in accordance with UAPD policy 3.2-Less Lethal Weapons.
+- Personnel need to recognize when a situation warrants the use of supplemental restraint devices. - Personnel should assess the need for specialized equipment or personnel in order to resolve the incident with minimal potential for injury to all involved individuals or damage to property. - At least one other officer will be on scene, when feasible, to assist in the safe application of the device.
+When utilizing the RIPPTM Hobble on a violent and/or combative individual who is not handcuffed a "swarm" technique should be used in the application of the hobble. - Personnel shall provide the appropriate medical aid to subjects injured during any application of these devices.

+Individuals who have been sprayed with OC or other chemical agents and require supplemental restraints shall be treated in accordance with UAPD policy 3.2-Less Lethal Weapons.